emersonrp/tkmoo-ttk/README.txt

 attempts to update most of the UI elements to the ttk widget set so they look and act like it's 2002 instead of 1995.
 Baby steps, right?

+I've added in tkmoo-SE's giant collection of approximately every plugin ever, and started a couple new ones of my own.
+In general, this is borrowed and plundered from several sources, often second- or third- hand.
+I hope to document this better as I pare it down to what will eventually actually be part of it.

 There are some known issues, and like all forks of tkmoo-light, it had a giant flurry of activity once and since then is basically unmaintained.
 You're welcome to use it, and pull requests are encouraged.
 Bug reports are certainly